 The Medela Freestyle is Medela’s highest-end personal breast pump.
 This has been my personal go-to pump, and the one that I use most often.

 - It has a rechargeable battery that lasts about 3 hours when fully charged.

-- The tubing is permanent and doesn’t come out.
+- The tubing doesn’t easily come out.
 I find the Pump in Style tubing attachment sort of annoying as it occasionally falls out out of both sides, and it can be pulled out by curious babies.

 - It has a timer on it that tells you how long you’ve been pumping.
 It is easy to overestimate how long you’ve been pumping while you’re doing it, and I find that I am better about pumping for the length of time that I’m supposed to when I use the Freestyle.